-Cardiovascular Epigeneticist wanted: We are seeking a postdoctoral scientist to investigate epigenome-transcriptome interactions in maintenance of cardiac myocyte phenotype stability as well in controlling phenotype switches during post-natal growth and disease.
-Building on recent data from our lab demonstrating a key role for histone methylation in post-natal silencing of the fetal gene programme of the cardiac myocyte (Thienpont, Aronsen, Robinson et al., JCI 2017), we are interested in developing strategies to target the epigenome to prevent deleterious remodelling during disease and ageing and to re-activate cell cycle activity in adult cardiomyocytes.
+Multi-omics in cardiovascular disease: We are recruiting a postdoctoral scientist to investigate how epigenome-transcriptome interactions participate in controlling the switch between cardiac myocyte proliferation and hypertrophy during cardiac post-natal growth and disease.
+Building on recent data from our lab demonstrating a key role for histone methylation in post-natal silencing of the fetal gene programme of the cardiac myocyte (Thienpont, Aronsen, Robinson et al., JCI 2017), we aim to develop strategies to target the epigenome as a mechanism to prevent deleterious remodelling during disease and ageing and to re-activate cell cycle activity in adult cardiomyocytes.
 To this end, we are combining epigenomics and transcriptomics analysis as well as single cell approaches.
 Mechanistic studies, including in GM animals are being used to determine the possibility of targeting these nodes for therapeutic benefit.
 Strategies to achieve our goals centre on NGS approaches including single cells RNA-Seq, ChIP-Seq, GM and surgical mouse models, mechanistic studies and analysis of patient samples.

 The Laboratory of Experimental Cardiology: